openvinotoolkit/datumaro/docs/developer_guide.md

 with initial `DatasetItem`s with `Dataset.from_iterable()`.
 If you need to create a dataset from one or many other datasets (or extractors), it can be done with `Dataset.from_extractors()`.
-`Dataset` can be loaded from an existing dataset on disk with `Dataset.import_from()` and `Dataset.load()` (for the Datumaro data format).
+A `Dataset` can be loaded from an existing dataset on disk with `Dataset.import_from()` and `Dataset.load()` (for the Datumaro data format).

 If a dataset is created from multiple extractors with `Dataset.from_extractors()`, the source datasets will be joined, so their categories must match.
-If datasets have mismatching categories, use more complex `IntersectMerge` from `datumaro.components.operations`, which will merge all the labels and remap the shifted indices in annotations.
+If datasets have mismatching categories, use the more complex `IntersectMerge` class from `datumaro.components.operations`, which will merge all the labels and remap the shifted indices in annotations.

 By default, `Dataset` works lazily, which means all the operations requiring